Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Fo Guang Shan is as quirky as it is impressive.
 The older, original monastery area takes Buddhist decoration to the extreme, with tens of thousands of Buddha statues and even a super creepy “Pure Land Cave.”
 The older monastery section of Foguangshan is also where you’ll find the temple stay program for visitors who wish to stay overnight.

-Meanwhile, the newer Buddha Museum complex features a Starbucks of its own, loads of Taiwanese vegetarian restaurants to choose from, and a system of underground palaces built to preserve artifacts as memories of human civilization.
+Meanwhile, the newer Buddha Museum complex features an all-vegetarian Starbucks, loads of Taiwanese vegetarian restaurants to choose from, and a system of underground palaces built to preserve artifacts as memories of human civilization.
 I told you things get bizarre at Foguangshan!

 You’ll definitely notice that Foguangshan has a lot of wealth and isn’t afraid to show it.
 Besides the lavish temple grounds, you may also see monks using the latest iPhone or driving luxury cars.
 But it’s also important to note that the organization also does a huge amount of charity work both in Taiwan and around the world.